ravenOSS/douglas_richards_site/content/posts/Rendering syntax highlighted code from Markdown.md

 Note that the codeblock.js component is imported into the xxxx.js file and used as an argument to the ReactMarkdown block.

 Embedding code snippets in markdown paragraphs will result in a React error because the <pre> tag cannot be nested in a <p> tag.

+In the example codeBlock.js, the padding between the line number and code is reduced.
+Further, the font size is reduced.
+Both style changes are intended to squeeze a little more room on small screens and hold-off line wrapping.